You can define a const variable using the const keyword in JavaScript. In the same way, you declare variables with let and var.

 </script>

-const variable cannot be initialized after declaration
+const variable cannot be initialized after the declaration

 <script>